PietYsabie/Neural-Network-ML-on-Uncle-fundamental-stock-datafeed/README.md

 GPU = Intel UHD Graphics 620, CPU = Intel Core i7 - 8565 U @ 1.8 Ghz

-Tensorflow services are spawned to execute the kernel implementations appropriate to the available hardware (either GPU or CPU)
+Tensorflow services are (automatically) spawned to execute the kernel implementations appropriate to the available hardware (either GPU or CPU)

 The convergence of the losses on training and validation dataset (blue = loss, red = val_loss):